HackYourFuture/interviewpreparation/graduation_Interviews.md

 ## PART 2: The technical graduation assessment

-During the project as well as the 30-40 minute interview at the end, the HYF team will look at the level of your technical skills.
+During the project as well, as the 30-40 minute interview at the end, the HYF team will look at the level of your technical skills.
 The final interview will be, as in all the tech interviews in the curriculum, as close to real world tech interviews as possible.

 ### Interview steps
 - We will ask you to explain a couple of tech concepts.
 This can be anything that was mentioned in the curriculum